Marker Logo

 this page online

 Location.
 33° 55.401′ N, 85° 36.635′ W. Marker is in Piedmont, Alabama, in Calhoun County.
-Marker is on East Ladiga Street, on the left when traveling west.
+It is on East Ladiga Street, on the left when traveling west.
 Touch for map.
 Marker is at or near this postal address: 107 East Ladiga Street, Piedmont AL 36272, United States of America.
 Touch for directions.

 First Presbyterian Church & Marker image.
 Click for full size.

-Photographed By Tim Carr, July 19, 2009
+Photographed by Tim Carr, July 19, 2009

 2. First Presbyterian Church & Marker

 Credits.
 This page was last revised on June 16, 2016.
 It was originally submitted on February 26, 2010, by Timothy Carr of Birmingham, Alabama.
-This page has been viewed 1,252 times since then and 25 times this year.
+This page has been viewed 1,486 times since then and 15 times this year.
 Photos: 1, 2. submitted on February 26, 2010, by Timothy Carr of Birmingham, Alabama. • Craig Swain was the editor who published this page.

 m=27993